 But we need the strong masculine spirit.
 We can’t just dispense with it.
 The masculine spirit is what allows us to correct course when course correction is least popular and most necessary.
 The masculine spirit stands up to the mob – and sometimes you really, really need people to stand up to mobs.
 When masculinity is wholly suppressed the mob will inevitably rule – which can turn out just as bad, or worse, than the thing we were trying to avoid.

 Suppressed masculinity also has a way of getting revenge on the world.
 It doesn’t just recede into the background and become neutral.
 Suppressed masculinity creates weak men, and weak men are very dangerous.
-Weakness and powerlessness causes resentment, hatred, and will to destruction and murder – they get their revenge.
+Weakness and powerlessness causes resentment, hatred, and will to destruction and murder – weak men get their revenge.

 When the hierarchies are everything what are you supposed to do when you’re low in them, and there seems to be no upward mobility?
 When the transcendent is stripped away, the hierarchies become everything and the people low in them become motivated to burn it all down – which is obviously not long-term stable.

 Belief in the transcendent provides a solution because it places the status games as subordinate, or even counter to, the real game.
-The status and wealth games become mini-games, or distractions, or traps, within the larger, more important, more consequential game.
+The status and wealth games become mini-games, distractions, or traps, within the larger, more important, more consequential game.
 Then the individual who believes in the transcendent can be happy and confident in themselves, even if they have low social/wealth status, because they can believe they are playing the real game properly.